patrickbucher/docs/git/git.md

     git blame [file]

+### Git's Log

-Show the repository's history of commits (also in one line, with statistics and a combination of those with short statistics):
+Show the repository's commit history (also in one line, with statistics and a combination of those with short statistics):

     git log
     git log --oneline
     git log --stat
     git log --shortstat --oneline

+With abbreviated SHA1 IDs (only the first eight characters):

+    git log --abbrev-commit

+With every commit's parent commit (also with abbreviated SHA1 IDs):

+    git log --parents

+Show the log in patch and statistics view (and combined):

+    git log --patch
+    git log --stat
+    git log --patch-with-stat

+Show the commit history of a certain file:

+    git log [filename]

+### Showing Differences

 Show changes between files in working directory and the repository---or the staging area, if changes have been staged already: